Tufts-Technology-Services/tf-f5-vip-components-module/README.md

 See below for examples.
 Most input variables make an attempt at setting a "sane and reasonable" default but can be overridden if desired.
 For the list of input variables and their requirements/defaults, see: [./variables.tf](variables.tf)

+If you don't see a variable for something that you need, it's probably either:

+1. it just hasn't been added to the module yet; feel free to open an issue to discuss; or,
+1. it's something that just isn't straightforward at all or doesn't align with the web UI; try looking at [.properties.md](properties.md) to see if it's documented there

 Note that creating the nodes themselves happens outside the module to allow for flexibility and for nodes participating in >1 pool.

 Here's an example: